by Emma Heptonstall

 I’m not talking ‘diet’ (the less said about that the better); I’m talking about divorce.

-That nagging feel that you want out of your marriage just won’t go away and secretly, your New Year’s Resolution is to do something about it.
+That nagging feeling that you want out of your marriage just won’t go away and secretly, your New Year’s Resolution is to do something about it.
 That’s what I talking about.

 Reality.
 Divorce is scary.

-Your parents might have done it, and all you remember is the unhappiness, tension and the fights.
+Your parents might have done it, and all you remember is the unhappiness, tension, and fights.
 Your friends might have done it and you’ve seen how they’ve struggled and the children have been affected.